 But what if he hadn’t been tested?
-Or worse, he does have an STD?
+Or worse, if he does have an STD?
 Of course a condom would be essential, because I won’t have sex with him otherwise.
 But if that were the case, would he be responsible enough to have them?
 Alternatively, if he were concerned about my STD status, he would probably bring along protection for his own benefit.

 I began to wonder, if he did have any diseases, would he tell me the truth?
 It doesn’t change the necessity of providing protection, but it would certainly change my desire to sleep with him, or spend time with him at all if he wasn’t honest with me.
+But how would I know?
 I didn’t perceive him as dishonest or phony, in fact, I guessed him to be pretty matter-of-fact, even if he didn’t say much.
 I liked to think what he did say was genuine.
 But how would I know what he really admitted or thought or felt?

 And this brought me back to my initial quandary: was he even interested in me?
 This would be an area where the directness I presumed in his character would idyllically surface.
 Maybe I should just view this weekend as an opportunity to explore his character first and foremost.
 This weekend could be an introduction of sorts – a weekend of intense getting-to-know each other.
 Sure, he piqued my curiosity, and I wanted to disprove the implications Bonnie made about him, but how do lengthy introductions work with the strong, silent type?